souravwalke/System-Design-HLD/Database-Partitioning.md

 ----------------------------------------------------------------------------------------------------------------------------------
 **What is Database Sharding ?**

-Sharding is basically, splitting data into logical partitions across multiple servers to distribute both storage and workload.
+Sharding is splitting data into logical partitions across multiple servers to distribute storage and workload.

+How is it done?

+1. *Key-Based Sharding*: You choose one of the columns in the table as your *shard key*.
+There is a *hash function* through which this shard key is passed through.
+The hash function returns the actual node to which this data belongs.
+This is an effortless way of sharding and effectively distributing the data.
+But everything depends on the choice of a hash function.
+A Wrong hash function will lead to unequal distribution.
+Adding or removing shards is also hard, as the hash function changes, and most data must be redistributed across shards.

+2. *Range-Based Sharding*: Data is partitioned based on ranges of values for a particular column, such as timestamp, price, or user_id.